MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

     * To build, deploy, and start debugging, select **Debug > Start debugging**.
     * To build and deploy without debugging, select **Build > Deploy Solution**.

-1. The first time you deploy an app to your HoloLens 2 from your PC, you'll be prompted for a PIN.
-Follow the **Pairing your device**<!--todo--> instructions below.
+2. The first time you deploy an app to your HoloLens 2 from your PC, you'll be prompted for a PIN.
+Follow the [Pairing your device](/windows/mixed-reality/develop/advanced-concepts/using-visual-studio?tabs=hl2#pairing-your-device) instructions.

 <!-- ====================================================================== -->